fttlov/JCAdvance/README.md

 - **New Gyro Concept:** Focuses on a completely revised approach to Gyro Motion
 - **GUI:** New config tool and redesigned user-friendly main interface
 - **Bug Fixes** and some **new features**
+- **Six-Axis Support:** Full motion sensing for Joy-Cons is now a reality

 While *DSAdvance* was primarily designed for two-handed Sony controllers with Joy-Con support, *JCAdvance* focuses on making Joy-Cons easy and intuitive to use.
 It introduces flexible gyroscope adjustments via the **Gyro Space** setting.

 The core philosophy of Gyro Motion differs between controller types:
 * **Two-handed controllers:** Gyro is best used for fine-tuning and adjusting classic stick aiming.
 * **Joy-Cons:** True, free-hand full gyro motion control.
 Using the right stick for aiming in FPS/TPS becomes obsolete.

+* **Stick as Triggers (Analog Trigger Emulation):** Since the right analog stick is freed up by gyro aiming, you can now map it to emulate virtual Xbox analog triggers (LT/RT).
+This elegantly bypasses the Joy-Con's physical limitation of having only digital (clicky) ZL/ZR buttons.
+  * **How it works:** Your physical ZL/ZR buttons stay fully active for instant, 100% digital clicks (perfect for rapid-fire shooting), while the Right Stick acts as a secondary, highly-precise analog lever for gradual input (perfect for driving or aiming mechanics).
+  * **Real-world examples:**
+    * *Red Dead Redemption 2:* Perform the iconic dueling mechanic (gradually drawing your weapon) by slowly pulling the analog stick down.
+    * *GTA:* Lightly push the stick to cock the hammer or lock-on/aim, and push it further to shoot.
+You can also use it for progressive throttle and braking while driving.

 ## What's New
 - **Config tool:** all primary settings, Gyro options, button mapping, and hotkeys now can be configured via a GUI